aman133025/-Exploratory-Data-Analysis-of-Super-Store-Sales-Data/README.md

 📁 Project Structure
 The repository is structured as follows:

-data/: Contains the raw and cleaned data files. notebooks/: Jupyter notebooks documenting the data analysis process. visualizations/: Generated plots and visualizations from the analysis.
+Superstore_USA: Contains the raw and cleaned data files.
+EDA: Jupyter notebooks documenting the data analysis process. visualizations/: Generated plots and visualizations from the analysis.
 README.md: Project overview and details.